musm/WinTypes.jl/README.md

 ## Motivation & Examples

-This makes it easier/quicker/more convenient to translate Windows API function from Julia and also improves readability with respect to the original function definitions in the Windows API.
+The point of this package is to make it easier and more convenient to translate Windows API function calls from Julia, and to improve readability with respect to the original function definitions in the Windows API.

 Here's an example comparing calling Windows API functions with and without `WinTypes`: